Court date for mom charged with murder in hot car death pushed to 2020

 Something about the case leads the state to believe "there's something about this situation that makes them think this crime was committed intentionally, which is interesting and a little bit different than a lot of hot car death type of situations," Garza said.

-KNOXVILLE, Tenn.
-(WVLT) -- The Tennessee Department of Child Services confirmed the child found dead in a vehicle in a Knoxville shopping center was a 6-month-old boy.
+The Tennessee Department of Child Services confirmed the child was a 6-month-old boy.

-DCS confirmed the child's family had no prior history with the department.
+DCS said the child's family had no prior history with the department.
 The investigation is still open.